bowenyu066/bowenyu066.github.io/_posts/2025-12-09-multilingual-math-reasoning.md

 ### Authors: Bowen Yu, Linrui Ma, Yiwei Liang

 ## 1. Introduction
 Sequence length constitutes a central bottleneck in modern deep learning.
 The Transformer architecture has become the dominant architecture in multiple domains, including language modeling, computer vision, and protein structure prediction.
-Yet, its efficacy is bound by a core limitation: the self-attention mechanism, which scales quadratically with sequence length, $$O(n^2 d)$$.
+Yet, its efficacy is bound by a core limitation: the self-attention mechanism, which scales quadratically with sequence length, $O(n^2 d)$.
 As a result, despite longer inputs usually help with richer context and more complex reasoning, they also suffer from slower and memory intensive inference.

 Most work that tries to address this challenge focus on how a fixed sequence is processed.
 Sparse attention reduces the number of pairwise interactions.
 Learned compression tokens summarize context into a fixed number of vectors.
 Linear attention variants approximate self-attention to avoid quadratic scaling.
 In computer vision, patch pruning and latent-space compression pursue similar goals.
 All of these methods assume that the input representation is fixed, and efficiency must come from better algorithms rather than changing how the input is encoded.